Wind Breaker (manga): Anime

 An anime television series adaptation produced by CloverWorks was announced on March 30, 2023.
 It is directed by Toshifumi Akai, with scripts written by Hiroshi Seko, character designs by Taishi Kawakami, and music composed by Ryo Takahashi.
-The series aired from April 5 to June 28, 2024, on the brand new Super Animeism Turbo programming block on all JNN affiliates, including MBS and TBS.
+The first season aired from April 5 to June 28, 2024, on the brand new Super Animeism Turbo programming block on all JNN affiliates, including MBS and TBS.
 (Note: MBS and TBS listed the series premiere on April 4, 2024, at 24:26, which is effectively April 5 at 12:26 a.m.
 JST.)
 The opening theme song is "Zettai Reido" (絶対零度), performed by Natori, while the ending theme song is "Muteki" (無敵), performed by Young Kee.
 Aniplex of America licensed the series and is streaming it on Crunchyroll.
 Muse Communication licensed the series in Southeast Asia.
+The series will be broadcast on Adult Swim's Toonami programming block in October 10, 2026.

-Following the airing of the first season's final episode, a second season was announced, and aired from April 4 to June 20, 2025, on the same programming block.
+Following the airing of the first season's final episode, a second season was announced, and aired on the same programming block from April 4 to June 20, 2025.
 (Note: MBS and TBS listed the second season's premiere on April 3, 2025, at 24:26, which is effectively April 4 at 12:26 a.m.
 JST.)
 The opening theme song is "Boyz", performed by SixTones, while the ending theme song is "It's myself", performed by shytaupe.